 Want to visit Verona in Italy?
 Verona is a hidden gem in Italy and offers lots of fun activities and beautiful monuments & attractions.

 It’s the second largest city in the Veneto Region after Venice, and is a historical town that dates back to 89 BC.
-Down below you can read more about the city, its various attractions, and useful information before your trip.
+Down below you can read more about the city, its various attractions, and other useful information before your trip:

 Verona’s best attractions